These are some questions commonly asked about The Sixth Floor Museum. Don’t see your question? Please email email@example.com

 Does the Museum donate tickets to other nonprofits for fundraisers or charitable events?

 The Museum is a nonprofit organization with limited resources dedicated to preserving and interpreting the life and legacy of President John F. Kennedy.
-The Museum does not give away tickets, provide donations for auctions, or otherwise support organizations, groups or individuals for fundraising purposes.
+The Museum is not able to give away tickets, provide donations for auctions, or otherwise support organizations, groups or individuals for fundraising purposes.